JSTOR Open Community Collections

 A robust platform for research and learning

-On the JSTOR platform, your collections will be discoverable in the research workflow alongside related scholarly content, including text-based journals, ebooks, and research reports, as well as a rapidly growing number of Artstor images and other primary source materials.
+On the JSTOR platform, collections are discoverable in the research workflow alongside related scholarly content, including text-based journals, ebooks, and research reports, as well as a rapidly growing number of Artstor images and other primary source materials.

-Your institution’s content will be promoted with a unique landing page for browsing, sub-collection groups, and searching within your collections.
+Participating institutions’ content is promoted with a unique landing page for browsing, sub-collection groups, and searching within collections.

-Your content will also benefit from features of the JSTOR platform and interface, including full-text search; citation management tools; filtering and faceting; IIIF-compliant viewer; content download and sharing, in addition to innovative research tools such as Text Analyzer and Workspace.
-And we’ll provide you with usage statistics.
+Content also benefits from features of the JSTOR platform and interface, including full-text search; citation management tools; filtering and faceting; IIIF-compliant viewer; content download and sharing, in addition to innovative research tools such as Text Analyzer and Workspace.
+And we provide usage statistics.

 Global reach and usage

 JSTOR’s Open Community Collections are discoverable through EBSCO Discovery Service™ (EDS), OCLC, and ProQuest/Ex Libris, freely providing unique primary sources to thousands of subscribing institutions worldwide.